top of page

 Cultural Resource Management

-Mooretown Fire is activity working to protect communities from the threat of wildfire by creating defensible space and fighting fire.
+Mooretown Fire is actively working to protect communities from the threat of wildfire by creating defensible space and fighting catastrophic and urban fires.
 Our crews are also trained in the use of cultural fire for prescribed burns and creating biochar from small fuels removed from the forest.

 04